gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Only to register a `CommandLineTool` for languages that are supported by build.
    * Need to make it easy to have centralised tool chain configuration that works regardless of languages in effect.

-## Story: Improved DSL for mapping native binary model to tool-chain command-line arguments
+## Story: Improved DSL for platform-specific tool chain configuration

 The Gradle model for native binaries will describe the concepts of Build Type and Platform in abstract terms, not specific to a particular tool chain.
 It is the job of the tool chain to map these concepts to concrete command-line arguments where possible.